 Decompression sickness is an illness that humans can get while under extreme external pressure like sailors trapped in sunken submarines under 5 atmospheres of pressure.
 The clients, Dr. Sobakin and Dr. Eldridge, were contracted by the Navy to determine how long humans could survive under this pressure while being rescued to evaluate the Navy's rescue protocol for sailors in a sunken submarine.
 The clients will be monitoring sheep in a hyperbaric chamber set to five atmospheres of pressure over the course of a 172 hour period.
 The sheep within the chamber have the possibility of getting decompression sickness which would cause great trauma and can ultimately lead to death.
 In order to prevent this traumatic end, the team has been tasked with producing a remote euthanasia system.
 There are commercially available syringe pumps that can serve this purpose; however, the pumps won't operate correctly under such high pressures.
 After careful consideration with the help of a design matrix, the team decided to use a lead screw/stepper motor design.
-The team's design will utilize a lead screw and stepper motor to generate linear motion to force the euthanasia solution from the syringe, which can be activated remotely from outside the chamber.
-Following initial testing, the team will create the housing out of wood and the 3D printable parts out of carbon fiber PLA.
-In the future, the team plans to test the device in 5 atmospheres of pressure to ensure the device's functionality and reliability.
+The team's design utilizes a lead screw and stepper motor to generate linear motion to force the euthanasia solution from the syringe, which can be activated remotely from outside the chamber.
+The team plans to stress test the assembled system to ensure that it can maintain functionality throughout the duration of the experiment, the stepper motor will be tested to ensure a consistent speed, and that the euthanasia solution is completely forced out of the syringe when activated by the researcher.